vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

   Overall, the right ear is at least as good as the left ear for all frequencies, with a bigger gap on higher frequencies, and a bigger gap on normal headphones than bone conduction headphones.
-This seems suggestive that at least part of the issue is with the outer or middle ear.
+This suggests that at least part of the issue is with the outer or middle ear.

 b) Playing YouTube tracks such as https://www.youtube.com/watch?v=eVVaqFDG6Fo and identifying the